alexalisauskas/PLAN506_Storymaps/content/add-data.md

 parent: Create a Web Map
 ---

-## Find Data to add to your map on Vnacouver Open Data Portal
+## Find Data to add to your map on Vancouver Open Data Portal

 [The Vancouver Open Data Portal](https://opendata.vancouver.ca/pages/home/) is an excellent source for a variety of municipal data, including geographic data layers such as point, lines, polygons, and raster images.